nkouagou/nkouagou.github.io/_teaching/2015-spring-teaching-2.md

 ---
-title: "Teaching experience 2"
+title: "Mathematics Tutor"
-collection: teaching
+collection: tutoring and teaching
 type: "Workshop"
 permalink: /teaching/2015-spring-teaching-1
-venue: "University 1, Department"
+venue: "AZ Birmann High School, Mathematics"
-date: 2015-01-01
+date: 2019-02-01
-location: "City, Country"
+location: "Cape Town, South Africa"
 ---

 This is a description of a teaching experience.
-You can use markdown like any other post.

-Heading 1
+Creating exercises for students
 ======

-Heading 2
+Helping the students to solve the exercises
 ======

-Heading 3
+Organizing quizzes
 ======